James-Thorson-NOAA/VAST/README.md

     # source script to get INLA from the web
     source("http://www.math.ntnu.no/inla/givemeINLA.R")

-Next, please install the geostatistical_delta-GLMM package from this GitHub repository using a function in the "devtools" package:
+Next, please install the VAST package from this GitHub repository using a function in the "devtools" package:

     # Install package
     install_github("james-thorson/VAST")